 Parks & Recreation

-To serve the needs of the community through quality parks and facilities, and by offering life long learning through recreational and cultural programs
+Our mission is to serve the recreational needs of the community by offering lifelong learning through recreational and educational programming utilizing existing parks and facilities.

-Your satisfaction is our goal.
-We strive to provide you with high-quality recreational programs and we take pride in making your recreational experience and enjoyable one.
-Please fill out an evaluation form for a specific course to share your concerns and suggestions for improvement.
+Your satisfaction is our number one goal.
+We strive to provide you with high quality facilities and recreational programming.
+We take pride in making your recreational experience an enjoyable one.
+To help us serve you better, please share your concerns and/or suggestions by visiting us or emailing firstname.lastname@example.org.

-- Register for programs and pay on-line with your credit card.
+- Register for programs and pay on-line with your credit or debit card. *3.5% convenience fee will be added to credit or debit card purchases

 - View program descriptions, registration information